A good contractor is made, not born

 Every project has a limited duration and when it’s finished the contractor has to find new projects to keep their employees and equipment employed and to pay their overhead costs.

 Construction is a very cyclical industry with times of little work followed by times when work is plentiful.
-It can be difficult maintaining continuity of work for resources.
+It can be difficult to maintain continuity of work for resources.
 Resources standing idly can be very costly.
 Don’t run out of work.

 Every company has to be profitable.
 Successful contractors avoid loss-making projects.
 They avoid risky jobs and they have experienced and thorough estimators.